-An Inside Peek: Silversea Previews Otium, A Boldly Indulgent New Wellness Program
+Inside Silversea’s Otium: A Boldly Indulgent Wellness Program

 What if a wellness program emphasized indulgence instead of self-sacrifice?
-If, in addition to the spa, you could extend the concept to your own suite, via the verandah, living room, in-suite dining, bedroom and bath?
+If, besides the spa, you could extend the concept to your own suite, via the veranda, living room, in-suite dining, bedroom and bath?
 What if incorporating a wellness theme into your vacation focused on joy and serenity rather than calorie counts and step-tracking?

-Indeed, Silversea’s Otium, a Roman-inspired creation for Silver Dawn that launches in spring 2022, is being designed for those for whom the idea of wellness, particularly on holiday, is more about indulgences, large and small, than sacrifice.
-The idea, which was inspired by the pandemic, says Barbara Muckermann, Silversea’s chief commercial officer, offers an “opportunity to stop pretending.
-This is all about instant gratification: Champagne and chocolate, and there’s not going to be any sweating.”
+Silversea’s Otium, a Roman-inspired creation for Silver Dawn and Silver Nova, is designed for those for whom the idea of wellness, particularly on holiday, is more about indulgences, large and small, than sacrifice.
+The idea, which was inspired by the pandemic, says Barbara Muckermann, Silversea’s president, offers an “opportunity to stop pretending.”

-“We are an Italian company,” she tells us, “and we are born of the Otium lifestyle, which is defined as the absence of work, involving socializing, eating and drinking.”
+“This is all about instant gratification: Champagne and chocolate, and there’s not going to be any sweating,” she says.
+“We are an Italian company, and we are born of the Otium lifestyle, which is defined as the absence of work, involving socializing, eating and drinking.”

 It’s about seeking balance, however you want to achieve it.
 And who doesn’t need it these days?
-“We take care of everybody else, all the time,” says Mary Jean Tully, founder and CEO of Tully Luxury Travel, who was onboard for the preview.
+“We take care of everybody else, all the time,” says Mary Jean Tully, founder and CEO of Tully Luxury Travel, who has sampled the spa.
 “This time we get to make it completely about us.”

 “When thinking about the Silversea brand,” she adds, “we’re always thinking about what is important to our guests and we realized that deprivation, sweating and suffering was nowhere close to our brand experience and the experience our guests like to enjoy.
 So we thought about developing a new spa and wellness program that actually will allow you to indulge, enjoy and just stop pretending that you are going to lose weight on a cruise ship.